cdlhub/documentation/Inputtools.md

 | item_id                     | int    |    4   | Identifier of the exposure item                |    56745    |
 | output_id                   | int    |    4   | Oasis Financial Module output_id               |     546     |

-The data should not contain any nulls (replace with 0).
+The data should not contain any nulls.

 #### fmxreftobin
 ```